Jakob-A/Cheat-Sheets/OperatingSystems/Linux.md

 4. Mark file as swap space: `sudo mkswap /swapfile`
 5. Turn on swap: `sudo swapon /swapfile`
 6. Check change with: `sudo swapon -s` or `free -h`
+7. Add uncomment old swap and add new swap in `/etc/fstab` add this: `sudo swapon /swapfile